bianxiang/WavesWallet-iOS-FirebaseRemoved/README.md

-# <u>Because some area can not connect to firebase,I changed firebase to local database</u>
+# Because some area can not connect to firebase,I changed firebase to local database

 # Waves Wallet on iOS